blhwong/chess/README.md

 Description: Lists out all available chess moves given state of the board, and player's turn (black or white).
-There is no accommodation for king in check, en passant, or castling.
+There is no accommodation for king in check, en passant, or castling at the moment.

 Important tips: 1.
 Do not modify the order of myChessBoard.
+You only have to
+                   modify arguments of object chessSquare to change the state of the board.

+                2. Moving a piece from a1 to a8 on the board is going "north", and moving a piece from a1 to h1 on the board is going "east".
+This will be helpful in understanding the output.

+                3. The white chess pieces can only start at rows a1 and a2, and the white pawns can only move "north".
+The black pieces can only start at rows a8 and a7, and the black pawns can only move "south".

+                4. You only have to modify piece, and color parameters of chessSquare.
+Do not modify the square parameter!
+                   Piece argument is a string ('rook, 'knight', 'bishop', 'queen', 'king', 'pawn'), and color argument is a character 'w' for white or 'b' for black.

+                   Example: a1 = chessSquare('queen', 'b', 'a1')

 Function: listMoves(myChessBoard, color)

 Input:    myChessBoard array.
 Each element of array comprises of object
           chessSquare as shown below.

-          a1 = chessSquare(piece, color, square)
+          a1 = chessSquare('piece', 'color', 'square')
           .
           .
           .